raviumadi/Embedded_Ultrasonics/README.md

 Currently, it includes the following complementary systems:

-1. **Batsy4-Pro** – a Teensy 4.1–based multichannel ultrasonic recorder designed for high-fidelity capture of echolocation calls at 192 kHz or higher.
+1. **Batsy4-Pro** – a Teensy 4.1–based multichannel ultrasonic recorder designed for high-fidelity capture of echolocation calls at up to 192 kHz.
 2. **Espertillio** – a heterodyning, recording & playback unit using an ESP32, capable of live monitoring, bat call playback, and SD card recording.
 3. **Esperdyne** - a heterodyning unit based on ESP32 with playback from an SD-stored `.wav` file.